 Want to learn how to pitch, finance and market yourself as an artist?
 UCT Graduate School of Business is offering one South African artist the chance to kick-start his or her career.
 Apply for the Business Acumen for Artists programme now.

-People: Lorraine Loots
+Person: Lorraine Loots

 Ahead of the Street Food Festival in Cape Town on Sunday, we’ve put together a list of tasty (but inedible) creations by local creatives.
 Feast your eyes on embroidered fruit, illustrated breakfast and clay interpretations of bagels.

 South African miniature artist Lorraine Loots launched her first ever international showcase titled #ANTSinNYC at the Three Kings Studio gallery space in Brooklyn, New York on 8th July, 2015.

 In case you haven’t heard, Lorraine Loots is tackling another year-long challenge and if her past two projects are anything to go by this miniature challenge is going to make big waves.

 This week a black and white photography, video and sculpture show by Luke Kaplan is opening at Commune.1 and Open Streets is taking over Bree Street.